DURANGO, CO

 INTERACTIVE DURANGO TRAIL MAP

-Day Three: Alright, enough of the warmup, let’s get into it!
+Day Three: White Creek to Graysill.
 Today we’ll shuttle up to Coal Bank Pass where we start with a stiff 1,000′ climb for the day.
 After that, we’ll traverse Engineer Mountain Trail over to White Creek, which packs a punch in just a few miles.
 Big exposure means big views, and some of the coolest technical riding in the high country as well.
 We’ll hit the Colorado Trail from here, on our way over to Graysill Creek which is one of our favorite downhills in Colorado!

-All told, expect about 21 miles and just under 3,000′ of climbing today.
+Day Five: Pass to Engine Creek.
+Today we’ll head back up to Coal Bank Pass to start the climb up Pass Creek, but this time we’ll finish on the sporty (and rowdy) Engine Creek, an incredible descent that is the epitome of big mountain riding.
 Once we’re finished with this morning’s ride, we’ll head back to our lodging to get everyone checked out.
 The trip (sadly) will end just after lunch time on the last day, in order to accommodate everyone that has to drive home or catch a flight.
-NOTE: This itinerary is for example only, to give customers an idea of what to expect on a standard Chasing Epic trip.
-Mileage and actual trail choices may differ due to riding ability, weather and trail conditions.